timniven/timniven.github.io/_posts/nlp/2018-09-01-learning-with-latent-language.markdown

 - environment dynamics: Narasimhan et al. (2017)
 - exploration: Harrison et al. (2017)

+Dataset augmentation strategy used in Navigation and Regex datasets
+- Jia and Liang (2016)

+Automatic template induction system (again data augmentation)
+- Kwiakowski et al. (2011)

 ## Discussion

-Outstanding questions:
-- Do they use the same language learning data for all tasks?
+- Via their comparisons they make the case that this is a feasible technique, which is very interesting.
+However, I have not seen any specific discussion of they hypothesis that the performance increase is due to discovery of compositional concepts.
+It is a tantalizing hypothesis and I would like more said, or more investigation into this aspect (unless I have missed it).
+Insofar as it is discussed it seems to be a given from the nature of language itself.
+It would be nice to see examples of learned behavior demonstrating this.
+- The vocabulary used in these datasets is very small (see appendix).
+  This work is meant to be an initial exploration on smaller, toy tasks, which I am totally on board with.
+But of course the next step is to wonder how it could work with much larger and more complicated natural language.
+Will their particular techniques be scalable?
+Have we the datasets to do it?

-I am thinking about Bengio's Consciousness Prior, wherein he argued convincingly in my view for the benefits of having hidden units mapped to words or phrases. ...
+- Relatedly, I am thinking about Bengio's Consciousness Prior, wherein he argued convincingly in my view for the benefits of having hidden units mapped to words or phrases.

-I am also thinking about recent work I've read (and must review) about learning a more explicit space using words - again linking up to this and the consciousness prior argument.
+- I am also thinking about recent work I've read (and must review) about learning a more explicit space using words - again linking up to this and the consciousness prior argument.